Microchip-MPLAB-Harmony/csp_apps_pic32cz_ca8x_ca9x/apps/dma/dma_memory_transfer/readme.md

 # DMAC memory transfer

 This example application demonstrates how to use the DMAC peripheral to do a memory to memory transfer.
+Additionally, the application prints the throughput of the data transfer with cell transfer size configured to 1 byte and then with a cell transfer size of 64 bytes.

 ## Description

 The application uses a software trigger to initiate a memory-memory transfer from the source buffer to the destination buffer.
 After the transfer is complete the application verifies the data and prints the status on the serial console.
+It also calculates the throughput of the data transfer.

 ## Downloading and building the application